Microsoft: Teams now has 13M daily active users, outpacing rival Slack

 “The important takeaway is that executives need to be seriously thinking about collaboration applications that meet the needs of how their enterprise works today, and the future of their work.”

-Microsoft also unveiled a range of new features for Teams at Inspire on Thursday, continuing its efforts to attract front-line or firstline workers to the platform.
+Microsoft also unveiled a range of new features for Teams at Inspire on Thursday, continuing its efforts to attract front-line or first-line workers to the platform.

 Workers can now clock in and out of shifts via the Teams mobile app, while managers can “geo-fence” a location to make sure staff are where they should be when clocking in.
 Managers can also now message all staff with a specific role - such as all cashiers in a store or nurses at a hospital - at once using an @mention relating to the job role.

 Other updates include priority notifications that send an alert every two minutes until a response is received, as well as read receipts for messages.

 New Announcement messages in Teams chat offer a way to highlight important information such as a new member joining the team, while a channel cross-posting feature lets users quickly post a single message to multiple channels at once.

 Microsoft also announced a variety of integrations with third-party apps, including contact center and workforce management tools.